 Defendants sometimes prevail, as did Prudential recently over lawyers for Ferguson Enterprises 401k participants, but without a doubt, 401k lawsuits are in full swing.
 TV stations in small markets are increasingly inundated with ads from familiar local personal injury lawyers, timed for just after dinner.

-Consider just one lawyer’s ad in Colorado—complete with ominous music and a deep-sounding voiceover to helpfully match the words flashing across the screen.
+Consider just one lawyer’s ad in Colorado—complete with ominous music and a deep-sounding voice-over to helpfully match the words flashing across the screen.
 It was forwarded to us with a note, “Here they come!”

-The website is the same, only more ambiguous.
+Their website is the same, only more ambiguous.

 “Many employees have a retirement plan through their employer.
-Depending on how your plan and investments were managed you may be entitled to money compensation.
+Depending on how your plan and investments were managed, you may be entitled to money compensation.
 If you have a plan through your employer, please contact our office.”
 [Emphasis ours]

 “It’s not just the commercials on television,” says Marcia Wagner with The Wagner Law Group.
 “Billboards are cropping up that essentially say the same thing.
 I guess they’re running out of tobacco and asbestos claims and need something new, and the tort bar is much more aware of these kinds of claims.”